nmstreethran/charts/CONTRIBUTING.md

 Thank you for stopping by and considering contributing to this repository!

-This guideline was adapted from the [Open Science MOOC](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/CONTRIBUTING.md).

 **New to Git and GitHub?** See [these learning resources](https://help.github.com/articles/git-and-github-learning-resources/) and this [10 min.
 Git tutorial](https://try.github.io/levels/1/challenges/1).

 ## Contact me

-Please email me: nmstreethran@gmail.com
+Please email me (nmstreethran at gmail dot com) or open an issue.

 ## Reporting issues